 When it comes to spotting fake reviews on RealSelf.com and other medical review websites, there are generally several telltale signs and giveaways.
 Familiarizing yourself with several of the most common traits associated with fake and defamatory online reviews and posts is extremely effective towards combating online defamation, as it’s extremely important to choose your battles carefully.

-Below are three ways to spot fake patient reviews on RealSelf.com and other popular medical review websites.
+Below are three ways to spot fake reviews from patients on RealSelf.com and other popular medical review websites.

 At its most obvious, medical and patient reviews which lack any specific detail about a consultation, surgery, treatment, or doctor should be approach with caution.
 Malicious and false online reviewers/posters generally have never had any real-life interaction with the medical practice, plastic surgeon, aesthetic physician, or other healthcare professional which they are intent on defaming.